 The attorneys of Law Offices of Richard C. McConathy are focused primarily on representing individuals accused of DWI-related crimes in north Texas.
 With years of prior experience successfully navigating the complex legal system for the clients they defend, Richard McConathy and the rest of the legal team are prepared and able to help you during this inevitably stressful time.

-Implementing efficient and developed defense strategies based off the facts of your case, you can rest assured that every factor will be taken into account when fighting for you.
+Implementing efficient and developed defense strategies based on the facts of your case, you can rest assured that every factor will be taken into account when fighting for you.

 To go over your case in detail with the legal team at Law Offices of Richard C. McConathy, call (972) 233-5700 or send an online message today.
 The attorneys of Law Offices of Richard C. McConathy proudly represent individuals throughout the Texas counties of Kaufman, Parker, Grayson, Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.